qball1809/App-Store/Contact.md

 [WebTools Thread](https://forums.plex.tv/discussion/126254) [PREFERRED]

-Or you can send us a personal message via the forum board following the links on our names
+Or you can send us a personal message via the forum board following the links on our names, but do note, that for general support, no PM's please!

 [Back...](https://github.com/dagalufh/WebTools.bundle/wiki)